galaxyproject/galaxy-hub/src/tutorials/collections/index.md

 title: Processing many samples at once with collections
 ---

-<div class="alert alert-warning" role="alert"><i class="fa fa-exclamation-circle" aria-hidden="true"></i> Note:
+<div class="alert alert-info" role="alert"><i class="fa fa-exclamation-circle" aria-hidden="true"></i> Note: we assume that a person reading this tutorial
 <hr>
 	<ul>
-	    <li>you already have a basic understanding of how Galaxy works (if you don't, please see [Galaxy 101](/tutorials/g101) tutorial)</li>
+	    <li>has a basic understanding of how Galaxy works (if you don't, please see [Galaxy 101](/tutorials/g101) tutorial)</li>
-		<li>you have an account in Galaxy ([see this](/tutorials/g101/#setting-up-galaxy-account) if you don't)</li>
+		<li>has an account in Galaxy ([see this](/tutorials/g101/#setting-up-galaxy-account) if you don't)</li>
-		<li>you have your browser configured as described [here](/tutorials/g101/#getting-your-display-sorted-out)</li>
+		<li>has your browser configured as described [here](/tutorials/g101/#getting-your-display-sorted-out)</li>
 	</ul>
 </div>

-Galaxy has a graphical interface where you perform data analysis and organize your data simply by clicking on things.
+In Galaxy you perform data analyses and organize your data simply by clicking on things.
 If you have just a few items in your history, clicking is easy.
-In most real-world analyses you never have just a few datasets, instead you have many (sometimes thousands) and Collections help manage your data to minimize the amount of clicking you have to do.
+However, in most real-world analyses you never have just a few datasets, instead you have many (sometimes thousands) and **Collections** help manage your data to minimize the amount of clicking you have to do.

 |      |